stanford-rc/www.sherlock.stanford.edu/src/docs/storage/overview.md

     actively being computed on with Sherlock, and should not be used as a target for backups from other systems.

-    If you're looking for a long-term storage solution for reserach data, SRCC offers the [Oak storage system][url_oak], which is specifically intended for this usage.
+    If you're looking for a long-term storage solution for research data, SRCC offers the [Oak storage system][url_oak], which is specifically intended for this usage.